jamesk9526/NoxPrompter-ComfyUI-CustomNode/README.md

    - Pipeline order referencing every node used (matches the Usage Guide’s recommendations).
    - Reference notes grouped by theme (camera, motion, palette, safety) with contradiction warnings when descriptors disagree.
 - `NoxPromptOrganizer` is perfect for presentation.
 Select a structure mode (Builder-first, Narrative-first, Lighting-first), and it will output a formatted prompt, a missing-section list, and a quick overview for review sessions.
+- `NoxPromptPromptInspector` runs a QA pass on any prompt or negative block—splitting fragments, deduplicating them, running contradiction detection, and emitting organized fragments plus metrics you can feed into review docs or the Organizer.

 ### Preset Manager (Shared Behavior)
 - Most nodes expose `preset_action` (`none`, `save`, `load`, `list`) and `preset_name`.
 These hook into the shared `PresetManager` to store JSON presets under `ComfyNoxPrompter/presets/<node_name>/`.